stillbreeze/stillbreeze.github.io/_posts/2017-3-28-Variational Inference and Expectation Maximization.md

 <center>$$KL(q(Z)||p(Z \mid X)) = -ELBO + \log(p(X))\tag{3}$$</center>

-Finally, coming back to our original problem of minimizing the KL divergence, we can see that since the second term on the RHS of equation $$3$$ is indepedent of $$q$$, minimizing the KL divergence is the same as maximizing the ELBO.
+Finally, coming back to our original problem of minimizing the KL divergence, we can see that since the second term on the RHS of equation $$3$$ is independent of $$q$$, minimizing the KL divergence is the same as maximizing the ELBO.
 Furthermore, we also have seen that the log probability of the data has a lower bound called ELBO and the gap between them is quantified by the KL divergence term between the approximating distribution and the original posterior.

 #### EM as a special case of Variational Inference